rkaunismaa/NLP4HTML/README.md

 OK.
 Gonna go with node.js for the web development side of things.
 I haven't worked with node in a while, but yeah, it should be fun to get back to this side of the development life cycle ... !

 docker pull node ... damn!
 1Billion+ downloads!!

+## Wednesday, August 2, 2023

+Ran another scan of match.
+Moving onto creating a web site for this data using node.